mmckechney/SqlBuildManager/Docs/change_notes.md

+﻿
 # SQL Build Manager Change Notes

+### Version 10.4.3
+- *ADDED:* New utility /Action=SaveSettings and /SettingsFile argument for simple reuse of settings.

 ### Version 10.4.2
 - *ADDED:* Added Batch pool handling action 'BatchPreStage' so that Pools can be created in advance of needing the compute.
 Avoids the waiting "cold start" of a batch job